ARMmbed/mbed-os-tf-m-regression-tests/README.md

 environment because it does not have access to the USB of the host machine to connect the target and therefore cannot run the tests, except it can only be used to build all the tests by `-b` option.
+If you want to flash and run tests manually instead of automating them with Greentea, you need to pass `--no_sync` so that tests start without waiting.

 To display help on supported options and targets: